micartey/nixos-server/README.md

 > The following guide was of big help:
 > https://jcd.pub/2025/01/30/nixos-on-raspi-in-2025/

-To even attempt to build this on you current machine, you need to enable arm support on your host:
+To even attempt to build this on you current machine, you need to enable arm support:

 ```nix
 boot.binfmt.emulatedSystems = [ "aarch64-linux" ];